awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-mq.md

 *AWS CloudFormation compatibility*: This property is passed directly to the `[EventSourceArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-eventsourcearn)` property of an `AWS::Lambda::EventSourceMapping` resource\.

  `Enabled`   <a name="sam-function-mq-enabled"></a>
 If true, the event source mapping is active\.
-To pause polling polling and invocation, set to false\.
+To pause polling and invocation, set to `false`\.
 *Type*: Boolean
 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[Enabled](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-enabled)` property of an `AWS::Lambda::EventSourceMapping` resource\.